Stoke-on-Trent railway station: Layout

-The station today
+There was a central through-line without a platform, but this was removed in May 2009; platform 1 was also lengthened to accommodate longer trains.

+Facilities

-Stoke-on-Trent station is managed by Avanti West Coast.
-It has three passenger platforms and, until recently, had one central through line without a platform, which has now been removed.
-The main entrance to the station is from Winton Square, opposite the North Stafford Hotel, into a large modern booking hall; it has an enquiry office, Fast Ticket machines, an HSBC cashpoint and level access to platform 1 from which southbound and eastbound trains normally depart.
-On this platform are the main buildings, refreshment room and bar, free CCTV-covered cycle-locking racks, a post box, toilets for ladies and gentlemen, a refurbished waiting room, a first class lounge with Wi-Fi and offices for the British Transport Police.
-In April 2011, a series of FalcoLevel two-tier cycle parking systems were installed providing secure accommodation for up to 66 bikes.
+Stoke-on-Trent station is owned by Network Rail and is managed by Avanti West Coast.
+The main entrance to the station is from Winton Square, opposite the North Stafford Hotel, into a large modern booking hall; it has an enquiry office, ticket machines, a cashpoint and level access to platform 1.
+On this platform are the main buildings, refreshment room and bar, free CCTV-covered racks for 66 bicycles, a post box, toilets, a refurbished waiting room, a first class lounge with wi-fi and offices for the British Transport Police.
+There is both a tiled passenger subway and a passenger operated lift connecting platform 1 with 2 and 3.